marbetschar/marco.betschart.name/resources/linux-desktop/vscode-setup-vala-autocompletion.md

 4. Click `... > Install from VSIX...` on top of the Extensions sidebar
 5. Select the previously downloaded \*.vsix file and click `Install`

 Now you can install the [Vala Language Server](https://github.com/benwaffle/vala-language-server).
-For this, open a Terminal and execute the following commands:
+For this, open a Terminal and execute the following command:

 ```bash
 sudo apt install vala-language-server